canonical/ops-scenario/README.md

 To give the charm access to some containers, you need to pass them to the input state, like so:
 `State(containers=[...])`

-An example of a scene including some containers:
+An example of a state including some containers:

 ```python
 from scenario.state import Container, State